swati-rajwal/swati-rajwal.github.io/_pages/about.md

 My research interests are at the intersection of natural language processing (NLP), applied machine learning, social media mining, and the application of innovations in these fields to solve problems in the broader health domain.
 Take a look at my publications <a href="https://swati-rajwal.github.io/publications/" target="_blank">here</a> or at <a href="https://scholar.google.com/citations?user=6AfEraYAAAAJ&hl=en&inst=15365353816232672843" target="_blank">Google Scholar</a>

 # Teaching Experience
-* CS-325: Artificial Intelligence w/ Prof. Eugene Agichhtein (Emory, Spring 2024)
+* CS-325: Artificial Intelligence w/ Prof. Eugene Agichtein (Emory, Spring 2024)
 * ICCSC-05: Data Structures w/ Prof. Pinaki Chakraborty (NSUT, Fall 2021)

 # Outside of work